Ke'Bryan Hayes Player Props: Pirates vs. Cubs

 Ke'Bryan Hayes At The Plate

-- Hayes has 15 doubles, five triples, four home runs and 15 walks while batting .261.
+- Hayes is batting .261 with 15 doubles, five triples, four home runs and 15 walks.

+- In 65.6% of his 61 games this season, Hayes has picked up at least one hit.
+He's also had 17 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.